SwetankPoddar/SwetankPoddar/README.md

 - 🔭 I’m currently working on a competition management portal for <a href='https://mathsinside.com' target='_blank'>Maths Inside</a>
 - 🌱 I’m currently learning Haskell and Elm
-- 📫 How to reach me: anything@swetankpoddar.me (be creative, replace anything with litreally anything you like!)
+- 📫 How to reach me: anything@swetankpoddar.me
 - 😄 Pronouns: He / His
 - ⚡ Fun fact: I started coding when I was 12!